IvorRankin/MITRE-D3FEND-Resources/README.md

 # MITRE-D3FEND-Resources

-A collection of tools &amp; guides, and workflows for the planning and implementation of MITRE D3FEND within the context of Digital Forensics, and Incident Response.
+The goal of this project is to provide a collection of tools &amp; guides, and workflows for the planning and implementation of MITRE D3FEND within the context of Defensive Countermeasures, Tactics and Strategies as they apply to Threat Hunting, Digital Forensics, Incident Response, and Purple Teaming within an organisation.